 Dutch style intersections

-At the south east corner of Slater and Bay, you’ll notice an odd concrete rumble patch or ‘corner apron’ as it is official known.
+At the south east corner of Slater and Bay, you’ll notice an odd concrete ‘rumble skirt’ (for lack of a better word).
 You will start to see that more often: it allows large vehicles to turn the corner, while making the corner look tighter at the same time.
 I am not sure if it is useful.
 The images I took from the OC Transpo bus shows why it is there.
 I converted the three images into a GIF.

 Cyclists in European bike friendly countries often have a ‘near’ light at about 4 feet high.
 We don’t have that in Ottawa or perhaps even in North America yet.
 Bike signals here are across the intersection above the bike lane.
 New in Ottawa (I think, as I have not seen them anywhere else yet) are bike signals that are placed before the intersection.
 However, you won’t see them at eye level, but way up high and therefore easy to miss as I have experienced.

 I am guessing that the signals on the near side of the intersection are an experiment but that the lower placed small signals on a post like in Europe didn’t make the cut yet.
-(Update: I since learned that they are allowed in Ontario, but extremely hard to source).
 It makes sense though as I think it would be clearer where you have to stop at the light, rather than bike up to the curb at the intersection.
+(Edit, I talked to city staff later and they told me that smaller lights at eye level are allowed, but extremely hard to get a hold of)

 But why does the city want you to do that?